lemocla/neon-hangman/README.md

   ![google lighthouse report](documentation/testing/google_lighthouse_report.png)

+- ## **Peer code review**

+    The website was also submitted for peer code review, which proved extremely useful, as it helped identify that wordsAPI could return words containing special characters (see bugs and solutioon section above).

 - ## **Known bugs**

-  - Random function may provide the same consecutive output for words.
+  - Random function may provide the same word consecutively.

-  - As the best score is added to the leaderboard when a player enters their name in the input field, the score may be recorded before the player finished typing their name (this would happen if a player was idling as they type their name)
+  - As the best score is added to the leaderboard when a player enters their name in the input field, the score may be recorded before the player has finished typing their name (this would happen if a player was idling as they type their name).

+  - An issue remains on Safari Desktops (MacBook Air) with the hangman svg image.
+When a player decides to leave the game after he won, the svg image doesn't display properly (but just momentarily).

 # **DEPLOYMENT**